The-Duchess/bluckbot/README.md

 - To setup run setup.sh and it will create the necessary files/folders for basic operation and you can configure manually
 - To run if configs are setup run ./run.sh
 - To create Plugins follow the [Instructions](https://github.com/The-Duchess/bluckbot/blob/master/makingplugins.md)
-- The screenshot below is the bot seen via PuTTY running in Windows 8.1

 **Libraries for Default Instance and All Existing Plugins**